The Ask and the Answer: Plot summary

 Davy and Todd receive orders to brand the Spackle with numbered metal bands.
-Though Todd is shocked by this unethical practice, he wants to ensure Viola's safety.
-During the branding, Davy strangles a Spackle around the neck with a band, killing it, to the disgust of Todd.
-However, Todd continues the task without argument.
+During the branding, Davy strangles a Spackle with a band, killing it, to the disgust of Todd.
+Todd continues the task without argument, hoping it will ensure Viola's safety.

-One of several large bombings occur both in town and the Spackle reserve.
-Todd, trying to redeem himself, saves a Spackle banded with the number 1017, who is ungrateful.
-Mayor Prentiss sets up a counter-intelligence unit called "The Ask".
+One of several bombings occur in town and the Spackle reserve.
+Todd, trying to redeem himself, saves a Spackle branded with the number 1017, who is ungrateful.
+Mayor Prentiss sets up "The Ask", a counter-intelligence unit.
 He promotes Todd and Davy into this unit, where New Prentisstown residents are captured and tortured for information on The Answer.
-The next morning, Viola finds that the House of Healing is almost completely empty.
-The rest have gone to join the Answer.
-Mistress Coyle returns to recruit Viola, who feels forced to join, knowing about Mayor Prentiss' tortures.
+The next morning, Viola finds that the clinic is almost completely emptied.
+The remaining few have gone to join the Answer.
+Mistress Coyle returns to recruit Viola who feels compelled to join, knowing about Mayor Prentiss' tortures.

-Todd realizes that he must take sides.
-At The Answer's headquarters outside of town, Viola learns about the bombings and participates in an attack.
-An older teenager, Lee, befriends her.
-He is intent on avenging his family, who have been taken by The Ask.
+Viola participates in an attack.
+Older teenager Lee, befriends her.
+He is intent on avenging his family who has been taken by The Ask.

-A large bombing occurs outside of town, and Todd finds that all the Spackle have been killed in a mass genocide - the only Spackle to survive is 1017, who angrily attacks Todd and leaves.
-1017 reveals he can freely use his Noise; he has been starving himself to prevent taking the cure.
-Horrified at the genocide, the perpetrator still unknown, the Mayor teaches Todd to chant 'I am the Circle and the Circle is me' to calm his Noise.
+A bombing occurs outside of town and Todd finds that all the Spackle were killed in a mass genocide - the only Spackle to survive is 1017, who attacks Todd before leaving.
+1017 can freely use his Noise and has been starving himself to prevent taking the cure.
+Horrified at the bombings, the Mayor teaches Todd a chant that calms his Noise.

-Todd is surprised to find that he and Davy now share a friendship.
-Davy returns Todd's mother's stolen diary.
+Todd is surprised to find that he and Davy now share a friendship, with Davy returning Todd's mother's stolen diary.
 Meanwhile, Viola learns of a planned bombing in New Prentisstown that could harm Todd.
 Viola and Lee arrive at the tower to rescue him.
-Viola notices that there is something darker to his personality, but still urges Todd to leave with them, warning that the attack will come from the south.
-Suddenly Ledger appears, armed, revealing his secret loyalty to Prentiss.
-While threatening them he finds a self-arming bomb in Viola's bag.
-Too late, Ledger attempts to throw it away, but it explodes, killing him and injuring Todd, Viola and Lee.
+Noticing that there is something darker to his personality, Viola still urges Todd to leave with them, warning that the attack will come from the south.
+Ledger then appears, armed, revealing his secret loyalty to Prentiss.
+While threatening them, he finds a self-arming bomb in Viola's bag.
+Ledger attempts to dispose of it, instead killing him and injuring his three captives.